SainsburyWellcomeCentre/neuro/docs/_sources/main/user_guide/tools/manual_segmentation.md.txt

 * Press `Control+S` on your keyboard to save the regions.
 If you used the `--preview flag`, once they are saved, they will be displayed in a brainrender window.

+##### Editing regions:
+If you have already run `manual_region_seg`, and run it again, the segmented regions will be shown.
+You can edit them, and press `Control+S` to resave them.
+If you don't want to save any changes, press `Control+X` to exit.
+The regions will still be previewed if you have selected that option.